selfcustody/krux/docs/faq.en.md

-## Why are the buttons on my Amigo in the wrong order?
+## Why are the buttons on my Maix Amigo in the wrong order?
 Why is my Amigo screen displaying the wrong colors?
 Some Amigo screens have inverted X coordinates while others don’t.
 If you notice that the buttons on keypad input screens appear to be in the wrong order, please go to `Settings > Hardware > Display` and change the value of `Flipped X Coordinates` which should correct the issue.

 Others have found that there are issues with the colors displayed in the interface and camera preview.
 To fix this we have two options in `Settings > Hardware > Display`, `BGR Colors` and `Inverted Colors`, test with them until the colors appear to be correct on your device.

-## Why isn't my Amigo device being recognized when connected to the computer's USB?
+## Why isn't my Maix Amigo device being recognized when connected to the computer's USB?
 Make sure you’re using the USB-C port at the bottom of the device, not the one on the left side.
 There could also be an issue with the cable.
 Try using a different cable to see if that resolves the problem.
 If you're connecting to a USB-C port on your desktop computer, you may need to shut down and restart the device while it's connected.
 This ensures the driver loads correctly and creates the necessary serial ports.

 ## Why isn't my M5stickV device being recognized and charged when connected to the computer's USB-C?